Who We Are

 John Blevins III

 John grew up in a northern suburb of Atlanta, Georgia.
 In 1999 he moved to Greenville, Tennessee, to attend Tusculum College and play football.
 At the end of his freshman year, John transferred to Appalachian State University.
 It was at ASU while living in a fraternity house that the Lord saved John.
 Shortly after being brought to faith in Jesus Christ, the Lord introduced John to his wife, Taylor.
 Since then, God has blessed John and Taylor with almost two decades of marriage and three sons.
 After college, John worked in different jobs, from manual labor to outside sales.
-Having sensed the call to the gospel ministry, which the church encouraged, John entered Greenville Presbyterian Theological Seminary ten years ago.
-After graduation, John was ordained and installed as the Associate Pastor of Covenant Presbyterian Church in Oak Ridge, Tennessee, where John has served since 2015.
-In partnership with several churches, Covenant is planting or establishing Christ Church Presbyterian in the North West Knox area of Knoxville.
-During 2021 Pastor John will continue his pastoral duties at Covenant while also beginning to transition to full time ministry at Christ Church.
-John will continue to preach weekly at Covenant in the evenings during 2021.
-A link below will take you to John's sermons.
+Having sensed the call to the gospel ministry, which the church encouraged, John entered Greenville Presbyterian Theological Seminary over ten years ago.
+After graduation, John was ordained and installed as the Associate Pastor of Covenant Presbyterian Church in Oak Ridge, Tennessee, in 2015.
+In partnership with several churches, Covenant is planting or establishing Christ Church Presbyterian in the Northwest Knox area of Knoxville.

 Currently, Christ Church has a temporary session made up of elders from our planting church Covenant Presbyterian Church in Oak Ridge, TN.
 As Jesus builds His church, He will provide men from within Christ Church with the gifts to serve His people as elders and deacons.

 Currently, Christ Church has a temporary diaconate consisting of deacons from our planting church Covenant Presbyterian Church in Oak Ridge, TN.
 As Jesus builds His church, He will provide men from within Christ Church with the gifts to serve His people as elders and deacons.